RogueLikeJavaENS/RogueLike/TUTORIAL.md

 #### Ranger Spells
    - `Put Trap` : lvl 1, you can set a trap to trick the monster, be careful you can hurt yourself
-   - `Basic Attack` : lvl 1, don't consume mana and have a long range
+   - `Basic Attack` : lvl 1, you shoot a single arrow which can go far or hit a monster
-   - `Fire Arrow` : lvl 2, du more damage than a basick attack, hut only the first monster in the range
+   - `Fire Arrow` : lvl 2, you shoot an arrow surrounded by flame to hit the first monster in front of you
-   - `Dash` : lvl 3, you can advance to the end of the range
+   - `Dash` : lvl 3, with your great speed you move fast to the last position of your range
-   - `Heal` : lvl 4, can heal yourself
+   - `Heal` : lvl 4, with some medicinal herb you heal yourself
-   - `Sniper` : lvl 5, hurt all the monster in the range
+   - `Sniper` : lvl 5, with this shoot of precision you hit all the monster you encounter
-   - `100 arrows` : lvl 6, have a special range and make a lot of damage
+   - `100 arrows` : lvl 6, has a master ranger you sumon 100 arrows and destroy everything in front of you

 #### Mage Spells
    - `Fire Aura` : lvl 1, cast a fire wall around you